monadicsystems/okapi/docs/index.md

 - Ergonomic DSL for parsing requests
 - Integrates with ANY monad stack or effect system
 - Automagically generate OpenAPI specifications (clients coming soon)
+- Lightweight, minimal abstraction built on top of WAI

 ## Getting Started